cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 The LaTeX in the `text/plain` flavor is "wrapped" to make it easier for the recipient of the paste to recognize that this content is in LaTeX format.
 There isn't really a standard format for this, but testing of several LaTeX-capable editors has shown that `\begin{equation*}` was the most commonly recognized.

 For improved interoperability, the exported LaTeX uses the `latex-expanded` format.
-In this format, macros that may be used in the formula are expanded to their definition.
-For example, if the `\differentialD` command is used in the formula, it is exported as its corresponding definition, `\mathrm{d}`. .{.notice--info}
+In this format, any macros in the formula are expanded to their definition.
+For example, the `\differentialD` command is exported as its corresponding definition, `\mathrm{d}`. {.notice--info}

 **To customize the content of the `text/plain` flavor**, use the `onExport()` hook.